By Norbert Schady.

-Norbert Schady is the Principal Economic Advisor for the Social Sector at the Inter-American Development Bank (IDB).
+Norbert Schady is Sector Economic Advisor for the Social Sector at the Inter-American Development Bank.
+He has published widely on early childhood in Latin America.